DellOptiplex755/Sprint-UICC-Unlock-Method/README.md

 ---

-⭐ When both files have been unzipped, you should have a folder with the firmware files inside!
+⭐ When both files have been unzipped, you should have two folders with the firmware files inside!

 <img width="652" height="179" alt="image" src="https://github.com/user-attachments/assets/84092568-a691-46c8-a8c6-3be391fd8220" />